By popular demand, gluten-free granola bars! By popular demand I mean two people asked me for the recipe when I posted a photo on my Instagram.

 - 1 teaspoon sea salt

-- 1/2 cup dark chocolate chips or cacao nibs
+- ½ cup dark chocolate chips or cacao nibs

-- 1/2 cup chopped peanuts
+- ½ cup chopped peanuts

-- 1/2 cup coconut nectar*
+- ½ cup coconut nectar*

-- 1 large spotty banana, mashed
+- 1 large spotty banana mashed

-- 1/4 cup coconut oil, melted
+- ¼ cup coconut oil melted

-- 1/4 cup peanut butter
+- ¼ cup peanut butter